IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/transfer_environment.md

-# How do I transfer my environment/reservation to another user?
+# How Do I Transfer My Environment/Reservation to Another User?

 1. Log in to the portal using your IBM id
 2. Go to "My Library" and click on "My reservations"